 Sure we’re all guilty of adding things to the car seats like Binkies, mirrors, strap covers, and other accessories.
 However, that is a big no no. Nothing should be attached to the seat unless the manufacturer explicitly states that they are allowed to be attached.
 In the event of a collision these accessories could move and break off, causing injury to the child.

 When it comes to these car seat mistakes, parents that do them aren’t doing them on purpose or maliciously.
 Most actually think they are doing something that is ok or acceptable.
-It’s important to be informed and know what the best practices are with car seat safety so we can keep our little ones as safe as possible on the road.
+It’s important to be informed and know what the best practices are with car seat safety.
+Keeping our little ones as safe as possible on the road.